Rudy Lai

 Risk

-FedEx Surround system leverages AI and sensor data to monitor supply chain shipments globally in near real-time, predicting disruptions and enabling proactive intervention to maintain smooth logistics operations.
+FedEx Surround platform uses AI and sensor technologies to monitor shipments in near real-time globally, predict potential disruptions, and enable proactive interventions to maintain smooth operations.
 [1][2]

 2023